fiberdyne/meta-fiberdyne/README.md

    ```
    IMAGE_INSTALL_append = " fd-dsp"
    ```
-4. Build your AGL image.
+Build your AGL image.

+##### Running
+Once your image is built you can boot it either via SD card, or using a netboot scheme.
+See [here](http://docs.automotivelinux.org/docs/getting_started/en/dev/reference/machines/R-Car-Starter-Kit-gen3.html) for more information on booting AGL images.

-5. Once your image is built, add the following lines to `/etc/xdg/weston/weston.ini`:
+Once you have booted to AGL, some modifications need to be made.
+Add the following lines to `/etc/xdg/weston/weston.ini`:
    ```
    [launcher]
    icon=/usr/share/weston/icon_window.png